Veterans BenefitsApril 6, 2026 · 10 min read · By Dan Stevens

 Step-by-step: 50% + 30%

-The VA rounds the final combined value to the nearest 10%.
+The VA converts the final combined value to the nearest 10%.
 Values ending in 1–4 round down; values ending in 5–9 round up.
-This rounding happens once, at the very end — never between steps.
+That conversion happens once, at the very end — you never round to a 10% multiple between steps.

 If you added: 10 + 10 = 20%.
 In this case the answer is the same, but that's a coincidence — the math is different.